Ahmed Faris Maumoon

-Faris is now an active member of the Maldives Reform Movement (MRM), a political party established in 2019 by his father and former president, Maumoon Abdul Gayoom.

 Personal

-One of four siblings - Dunya Maumoon, Yumna Maumoon and Ghassan Maumoon, Faris was born and raised in Malé, Maldives.
+He is one of four siblings, the others being Dunya Maumoon, Yumna Maumoon, and Ghassan Maumoon, Faris was born and raised in Malé, Maldives.
+He is the son of former president, Maumoon Abdul Gayoom and former first lady, Nasreena Ibrahim.

 Education

-Following his GCE O Levels from Majeedhiya School in Malé, Faris sat for his GCE A levels in England.
+Following his GCE O Levels from Majeediyya School in Malé, Faris sat for his GCE A levels in England.
 Since then, he has completed his BA (Hons) in Combined Social Sciences from the University of Durham, England and completed his MA in International Relations from the University of New South Wales in Australia.

 Politics

 Dhivehi Rayyithunge Party (DRP)

 In 2005, Faris was one of the first 50 signatories requesting the formation of Dhivehi Rayyithunge Party (DRP), which went on to be one of the first few political parties to be registered in Maldives.
 In 2008, with then President Maumoon Abdul Gayoom running for the presidential elections, Faris stepped in as DRP's campaign manager.